gossymax/gossymax/README.md

-### 👋 Introduction

-Hello, I'm a 15-year-old developer from Sydney, Australia.
-I am the owner of the biggest Minecraft server in Australia, NightlyMC, and I have a passion for Spigot development and graphic design.

 ### 💻 Experience

 - **Spigot Development:** I have extensive experience in developing plugins for Spigot servers.
 I am proficient in Java programming and have developed several custom plugins for my Minecraft server.